Automobile repair in Iowa is taxable to the final consumer.

 Taxable Tools and Supplies

-The following are examples of shop tools and supplies which are not generally transferred to the customer during repair.
+The following are examples of shop tools and supplies which are not generally transferred to the customer during repair or they can normally be used to provide multiple vehicle repair services.
 They should not be purchased for resale.
-At the time of purchase, tax should be paid by the auto shop to the seller of the tools.
+At the time of purchase, tax should be paid by the auto shop to the seller of the tools and supplies.
 Taxable tools and supplies are not limited to this list:

 air compressors and parts